metio/terraform-provider-k8s/docs/resources/mutations_gatekeeper_sh_assign_metadata_v1alpha1.md

 - `namespace_selector` (Attributes) NamespaceSelector is a label selector against an object's containing namespace or the object itself, if the object is a namespace. (see [below for nested schema](#nestedatt--spec--match--namespace_selector))
 - `namespaces` (List of String) Namespaces is a list of namespace names.
 If defined, a constraint only applies to resources in a listed namespace.
 Namespaces also supports a prefix or suffix based glob.
 For example, 'namespaces: [kube-*]' matches both 'kube-system' and 'kube-public', and 'namespaces: [*-system]' matches both 'kube-system' and 'gatekeeper-system'.
 - `scope` (String) Scope determines if cluster-scoped and/or namespaced-scoped resources are matched.
 Accepts '*', 'Cluster', or 'Namespaced'. (defaults to '*')
+- `source` (String) Source determines whether generated or original resources are matched.
+Accepts 'Generated'|'Original'|'All' (defaults to 'All').
+A value of 'Generated' will only match generated resources, while 'Original' will only match regular resources.

 <a id="nestedatt--spec--match--kinds"></a>
 ### Nested Schema for `spec.match.kinds`